isakro/shoredate/paper/paper.md

 undergone a process of relative sea-level fall following the retreat of the Fennoscandian Ice Sheet.
 Furthermore, coastal Stone Age sites in the region appear to have been predominantly located on or close to the shoreline when they were in use.
-This can be combined with a reconstruction of past relative sea-level change to assign an approximate date to when the sites were in use, based on their altitude relative to the present-day sea-level.
-This method, called shoreline dating, has been used in the region since the early 1900s [e.g. @brogger1905] and is still widely applied today [e.g.
+Based on their altitude relative to the present-day sea-level, this can be combined with a reconstruction of past relative sea-level change to assign an approximate date to when the sites were in use.
+This method, called shoreline dating, has been used in the region since the early 1900s [e.g. @brogger1905] and is still widely applied today [e.g. @solheim2018; @manninen2021].
-@solheim2018; @manninen2021].

 # Statement of need